 Malnutrition contributes to the deaths of approximately 3 million children under the age of five each year.
-Experts anticipate a rise in the number of malnourished children in 2020 as a result of COVID-19.
-The World Food Program recently projected that the pandemic could double the number of people suffering acute hunger to more than a quarter of a billion by December 2020.
+Experts anticipate a rise in the number of malnourished children as a result of COVID-19.
+The World Food Program projected that the pandemic would double the number of people suffering acute hunger to more than a quarter of a billion by the end 2020.
 And now, a historic locust outbreak threatens millions with starvation.

 Poor nutrition is often life-threatening—but almost always avoidable.
 Treating malnutrition is one of the most effective ways to improve children's growth and development.
 But for millions of families in crisis-affected areas, critical health services and resources remain out of reach: